J33R4FF3/J33R4FF3.github.io/_posts/2021-02-03-Creating-TCP-Bind-Shell-with-C_2.md

-mov rax, 43 ;syscall number for accept sub rsp, 16 ;move the stack pointer 16 bytes for client Data Structure mov rsi, rsp ;move the stack pointer to rsi as third argument mov byte [rsp-1], 16 ;move the value 16 onto the stack for sockaddr_len sub rsp, 1 ;adjust the stack pointer to point to the value 16 mov rdx, rsp ;store rsp in rdx as third argument syscall ;syscall accept instruction
+mov rax, 43 ;syscall number for accept sub rsp, 16 ;move the stack pointer 16 bytes for client Data Structure mov rsi, rsp ;move the stack pointer to rsi as third argument push 0x10 ;move the value 16 onto the stack for sockaddr_len mov rdx, rsp ;store rsp in rdx as third argument syscall ;syscall accept instruction